Choosing a Hybrid Cloud Security Solution 101

 3. Supply Chain Security

 In DevOps software development, there are many third-party components and tools used to speed up the process and meet market demands.
-However, utilising said tools creates new attack vectors for cybercriminals.
-According to a recent survey from Venafi, 82% of respondents said their organisations are vulnerable to cyberattacks targeting software supply chains.
+However, utilizing said tools creates new attack vectors for cybercriminals.
+According to a recent survey from Venafi, 82% of respondents said their organizations are vulnerable to cyberattacks targeting software supply chains.

-CISA ICT SCRM Essentials recommends six key steps to building an effective supply chain risk management practise:
+CISA ICT SCRM Essentials recommends six key steps to building an effective supply chain risk management practice:

 - Identify: Determine who needs to be involved

-- Manage: Develop your supply chain security policies and procedures based on industry standards and best practises, such as those published by NIST
+- Manage: Develop your supply chain security policies and procedures based on industry standards and best practices, such as those published by NIST

 - Assess: Understand your hardware, software, and services that you procure